Ilusion9/entityIO-sm/README.md

 # Descriptions
 Forwards and Natives for entity inputs and outputs.
 Only tested in CSGO (windows and linux) and CSS (windows).
 Might work in TF2, L4D2, DOD.
-To use return Plugin_Changed in EntityIO_OnEntityInput you must have SM 1.11 build 6871 or higher.

 # Dependencies
 dhooks - https://forums.alliedmods.net/showpost.php?p=2588686&postcount=589